 What to Wear and Bring:

 Dress Code: There are no dress codes but we appreciate if you can wear clean sock in our tea room.
 No short skirts or short pants please.
 We have floor seatings and chair seatings.
 Comfortable pants or long skirt are recommended for floor seating.
 Our tea ceremony is mainly for guests to enjoy the taste of tea and Japanese confection to bring deep relaxation to your mind and body.
 Please wear comfortable clothes or fun Japanese themed or other cultural clothes if you would like.
 (We will have Kimono/Japanese traditional robe wearing class in the future for those who are interested in wearing kimono or something Japanese for this event and/or future events check out Sacramento Kimono Club page.

 Shoes: It is a respected space and a shoe-free zone so please wear clean socks or bring your own slippers (we have extra slippers to share).

-Chair: Usually the tea ceremony guests sit on the floor but at our ceremony you can sit on chair if you are not feel comfortable sitting on floor.
+Chair: Usually the tea ceremony guests sit on the floor but at our ceremony you can sit on chair if you do not feel comfortable sitting on floor.
 We will have cushions for floor seats.